-Say hello to germ warfare’s next-generation weapon of choice: clean, antimicrobial lighting, which research shows is 90% or more effective in wiping out bacteria, fungi, yeast, mold and other pathogens in a variety of settings.
+Say hello to germ warfare’s next-generation weapon of choice: clean, antimicrobial lighting, which research shows is 99% effective against viruses and 90% or more effective in wiping out bacteria, fungi, yeast, mold and other pathogens in a variety of settings.

 This includes offices—where bacteria on doorknobs, phones and keyboards can spread to 60% percent of workers within hours, decreasing productivity and increasing unneeded sick days—and hospitality environments such as resorts and hotels, an industry where 86% of guests cite cleanliness as their No. 1 factor for booking stays.

 Per Electrical Contractor magazine, the “trick” is tuning your lighting intensity between 400 and 420 nanometers (nm), with 405nm being the scientific “sweet spot” for shining a winning glow on decontamination.
 Research from NASA, Harvard Medical School and the Department of Defense Infectious Diseases Service at San Antonio Military Medical in Houston have reported similar findings.

 The best part?
 Unlike traditional UV lighting, which is detrimental to the eyes and skin and necessitates a vacant space, LED antimicrobial lighting is approved internationally for continuous use with people, pets, and plants present.